Influence of spin fluctuations near the Mott transition: a DMFT study: Conclusion

-In conclusion, we have investigated the role played by fluctuating local moments coupled via frustrated long-range interactions near the Mott transition.
+We have investigated the role played by fluctuating local moments coupled via frustrated long-range interactions near the Mott boundary.
 The metal-insulator transition was found to be modified by the Heisenberg exchange in favor of the insulating state and even to turn discontinuous at zero temperature.
 Studying the magnetic susceptibility, we were able to connect the bending of the critical lines to the appearance of collective spin correlations, with reduced effective exchange.
 These effects should be generic to other microscopic models and experimental systems near the Mott transition.
+One interesting open question is whether the quantum critical behavior of the large dimension Mott transition~\cite{Terletska11} persists to a quenching of magnetic moments induced by exchange interactions.
+Recent development of efficient bosonic impurity solvers~\cite{Bulla,Freyn,Guo} should allow such further explorations of this rich physics.

-We would like to acknowledge helpful discussions with S. R. Hassan, R. Moessner, and T. Vojta.
+We would like to acknowledge helpful discussions with V. DOBROSAVLJEVIC, S. R. HASSAN, R. MOESSNER, and T. VOJTA.